US Fulbright Logo

 • Malarial Impact on Neurobehavioral Development.
 NINDS, 2019-2024 Nakasujja, Bangirana (MUK)

 Mildmay Research Centre Uganda (MRCU) is a subsidiary of Mildmay Uganda (MUg).
 MUg is a national indigenous, faith-based organization registered under Uganda’s law with the national NGO Registration Board as a non-government organization (NGO) with affiliates in the UK and Kenya.
-SINCE 1998, MUg has been modelling quality and sustainable prevention, care and treatment of HIV and other health priorities, using a family-centered approach together with training, education and research in Uganda.
+SINCE 1998, MUg has been modeling quality and sustainable prevention, care and treatment of HIV and other health priorities, using a family-centered approach together with training, education and research in Uganda.
 MUg pioneered specialist paediatric HIV care in sub-Saharan Africa and is one of the two paediatric palliative care Beacon Centres in Africa.
 For over 21 years now, MUg has been, and is a key player in the HIV epidemic response in Uganda providing prevention, care, treatment and Health Systems Strengthening services across several districts of Uganda and at its Center of Excellence (CoE).
-MUg has demonstrable capacity to pinpoint and focus her intervention to the most vulnerable people and deploys low cost models that high impact yet replicable.
+MUg has demonstrable capacity to pinpoint and focus her intervention to the most vulnerable people and deploys low-cost models that high impact yet replicable.
 MUg is one of the National NGOs (NNGOs) operating sub-national programs that contribute significantly to national health outcomes and is currently the PEPFAR comprehensive implementing partner for Central Uganda (the region with highest HIV prevalence of 7.2% compared to 5.8% national prevalence).
 Mildmay Uganda management systems, including her laboratory, are accredited for ISO 9001:2015 and 15189:2012 respectively.

 Fellows would be expected to work with U.S. and Ugandan mentors to develop an independent research project that could be integrated into one of the following projects or in a new area of interest: